The sprawling suburb of Al Wathba sits along the Abu Dhabi – Al Ain highway, just 40 minutes drive from downtown.

 Is Long Salt Lake Abu Dhabi open now?

-The Long Salt Lake Abu Dhabi is accesible 24 hours, it is not a manned attraction.
+The Long Salt Lake Abu Dhabi is accessible 24 hours, it is not a manned attraction.
 It is important to note there are no dining facilities or shopping facilities on site, so guests should prepare snacks and drinks from home.

 Is Long Salt Lake Abu Dhabi man-made?